Charging a deep cycle battery is not as easy as charging a cell phone.

 Is it OK to run a deep cycle battery and a starting battery together in parallel?

-For how long does a deep cycle battery can hold a charge?
+For how long can a deep cycle battery hold a charge?

 Can I use a trickle charger to charge my deep cycle battery?